 From there, depending on your learning style, train and educate yourself on what you need to know how to do as a bookkeeper.

 Again, your desire to learn as much as you can about bookkeeping and what you would like to work with will serve you well.
 It’s not about how many courses or hours you put into learning but about taking what you learned and applying it to your situation.

-While the bookkeeping skills list above are for when you are first starting out, to go the extra step check out these certifications to stand out from the crowd:
+While the bookkeeping skills listed above are for when you are first starting out, go the extra step and check out these certifications to stand out from the crowd: